center-for-threat-informed-defense/m3tid/docs/conclusion.rst

 Acknowledgements
 ------------------

 The project team would like to thank our CTID participant companies for their support, engagement, and feedback.
-We would also like to thank all the experts internal and external to MITRE who provided their knowledge and technical review.
+We would also like to thank all the experts internal and external to MITRE who contributed to M3TID.

 The M3TID project team includes: